John Katzman

 John Katzman (born October 10, 1959) is an American EdTech pioneer.
-He has established a number of companies which assist students with their studies and career choices, including Princeton Review, 2U, and Noodle Partners.
-The last two companies are online program managers (OPMs).
-Katzman has also authored books on the subject.
+He founded and ran Princeton Review, which assists students with their studies and career choices, and then founded and ran 2U and Noodle Partners, both of which use are tech-enabled service providers to universities.
+Katzman has also authored books on those subjects.

 Early life

 Katzman was born in New York City in 1959, and grew up there with brother Richard, and sister, Julie.
 Katzman went to Birch Wathen, a small independent school, from kindergarten through high school.
 He attended Princeton University, where he majored in electrical engineering and computer science (EECS) and then switched to the school of Architecture.
 He started tutoring in sophomore year to pay his expenses, and continued through college.
 Katzman graduated from Princeton University with an A.B. in architecture in 1981 after completing a senior thesis titled "The Dead Tree Gives No Shelter."